 Here, we will identify the steps on how to properly calculate your solar plant size.
 It is a very important thing to do at this stage.
 This will make your planning smooth and precise.

 To be more accurate with your solar plant size, you need to measure up your roof.
 Measure it safely and accurately.
 Or, you can just refer to the scaled as-built drawings for your home if you have them.

 This step is both exciting and interesting.
 At this point, you need to consider a lot of things in choosing your solar panel model.
-You have to decide on the factors like module size, capacity and the cost.
+You have to decide on factors like module size, capacity, and cost.
 However, thousands of solar module manufacturers fill the market today.
 So, how do you know which model is right for you?

 Let’s make this simple here.
 If you want to maximize your roof space, you will want to choose the one with the highest panel efficiency.
-It means, the one that has high wattage output with less surface area.
-But, this also comes in a hefty price per unit.
-Notable brands for this type are the likes of SunPower, LG, Panasonic and others.
+It means the one that has high wattage output with less surface area.
+But, this also comes at a hefty price per unit.
+Notable brands for this type are the likes of SunPower, LG, Panasonic, and others.

-Meanwhile, there are also the brands that give fair panel efficiency with competitive prices.
-Jinko Solar, Suntech Solar, Canadian Solar, JA Solar, Trina Solar and others belong to this group.
+Meanwhile, some brands give fair panel efficiency with competitive prices.
+Jinko Solar, Suntech Solar, Canadian Solar, JA Solar, Trina Solar, and others belong to this group.

 Now, you have the roof measurements and specific solar panel model.
 The next step is to create the layout of the solar panels.
 In other words, you will need to finalize the arrangement of these modules on your roof.
 Through this, you will determine the number of solar modules you can install on your home.

 It is recommended to use a computer-aided drawing (CAD) to properly plan your solar rooftop system.
 You can hire someone to do this for you if you don’t have the time and skills for this task.
 Or if you want, you can still draw it manually with your pen, paper, and ruler.
 Just make sure everything is scaled properly.